The Merry Widow 101

 The Beginning: The Ambassador's Attache

 Henri Meilhac, best remembered as the co-librettist for many of Offenbach's hits, was also a prolific playwright.
-His now-forgotten French comedy L'Attache d'ambassade (1861) (trans: "The Embassy Attaché") involved Baron Scharpf, the Parisian ambassador of an impoverished German duchy, who must a marriage between his country's richest widow, Madeline von Palmer, and embassy attaché Count Prachs -- thus preventing economic disaster back at home.
+His now-forgotten French comedy L'Attache d'ambassade (1861) (trans: "The Embassy Attaché") involved Baron Scharpf, the Parisian ambassador of an impoverished German duchy, who must orchestrate a marriage between his country's richest widow, Madeline von Palmer, and embassy attaché Count Prachs -- thus preventing economic disaster back at home.
 The original Paris production at the Theatre du Vaudeville faded away after 15 performances, but Vienna's Carltheater staged a German adaptation by Alexander Bergen, and Der Gesand schafts Attache (1862) enjoyed a profitable run and was periodically revived.
-One of these revivals in early 1905 caught the attention of veteran librettist Leo Stein, who thought the forty-year old comedy could be turned into a successful operetta.
-Stein brought the dea to his occasional collaborator Victor Leon.
+It was either one of these revivals or a chance encounter with a copy of the script in early 1905 that caught the attention of veteran librettist Leo Stein in 1905 He thought the forty-year old comedy could be turned into a successful operetta, and brought the idea to his occasional collaborator Victor Leon.

 The prestigious Theater An der Wein was reeling from a series of expensive failures.
 They had not had a major new hit since Der Opernball (1898), a bit of fluff about three Parisian men flirting behind their wives' backs.
 The melodic score by composer Richard Heuberger and libretto co-authored by Leon had gone on to international success.
 Theater manager Wilhelm Karczag was looking for a new operetta with a similar Parisian setting, so a musical version of Der Gesand schafts Attache sounded like it might be just what he needed.